 You may have already seen Stephen K Hayt Elementary on this blog.
-They are one of SchoolSparrow’s Chicago hidden gems.
+They are one of SchoolSparrow’s Chicago Out-Performers.

 Since then, members of the SchoolSparrow team were able to sit down and interview Daniel Gomez, the Principal at Hayt Elementary.
 He has been the principal since 2005, and is doing a wonderful job leading the school.
 According to the Hayt website, under Principal Gomez’s tenure, “Student performance has steadily improved in reading, writing, math and science.
 Student attendance has also improved; maintaining an attendance rate of 95% or higher throughout his tenure.
 Mr. Gomez also enhanced the technology at Hayt.”

 The goal of this interview was to uncover what exactly makes Hayt Elementary so great.
 We have seen the data, and we know that Hayt is a great school, but this interview takes us behind the scenes, making it evident why Hayt Elementary is a high quality school in Chicago.

 Here is the full profile on Hayt Elementary using information gathered directly from Principal Gomez.